DharaniYelchuri/ToDo-Application/README.md

 # 📝 Todo Application

-A simple and efficient Todo application built with **React** that helps users manage their daily tasks effortlessly.
-It provides an intuitive interface to add, update, and track tasks seamlessly.
+A simple and efficient Todo application built with **React**.
+It provides interface to add, update, and delete tasks seamlessly.

 ## 🚀 Features

-✅ Add new tasks easily
+✅ Add new tasks easily.
-✅ Edit and delete tasks
+✅ Edit and delete tasks.
-✅ Responsive design for all screen sizes
+✅ Responsive design for all screen sizes.
-✅ Smooth user experience with real-time updates
+✅ Smooth user experience with real-time updates.

 ## 🛠️ Tech Stack